ggarra13/mrv2/README.md

 BUILD-KERNEL-ARCH/BUILDTYPE/compile.log.
 ````
 The default is to build with all cores in all the Operating Systems.
+Currently, the build with all settings on takes about 25 mins. on 16 cores.

 If you want more or less cores pass another number to any of
 the runme*.sh scripts.
 For example, to build with 4 cores, you can do: